theimowski/SuaveMusicStoreTutorial/en/using_postgres.md

 ## Changes in F# sources

+I've divided this subsection into three parts, each concerning a separate module (Db, View, App).
+If you want to save time on applying the changes by yourself - you can just scroll down to end of each part where I included a link to module implementation after changes and copy relevant bits.

 ### Db module

 First, we need to connect to the new database using proper SQLProvider configuration: